LL02-Website-Dowell/Digital-Twin-Note-Taker-Ideation.Dowell/index.md

 ### Registration Rules

-1. Applicants with minimum education qualification of 10 + 2 can participate in hackathon
+1. Minimum education qualification- 12th/higher secondary passed

-2. Maximum age limit of participants is 25 years
+2. Maximum Age Limit- 25 years

-3. Minimum age limit of participants is 18 years
+3. Minimum Age Limit- 18 years

-4. Participant should not be working as an employee or associating exclusively with any company

-5. student,job seeker and non exclusive freelancers are eligible to participate

-6. Participants can be from any country.The communicative language is English

-7. Participants need have proper internet connection.
-ALong with the needed hardware and software support

-8. Participants has to sign a non disclosure agreement
+4. Eligible- Students / Job Seekers / non exclusive freelancers

+5. Nationality- Any country .
+Communicative Language- English (Mandatory)

+6. Software and Hardware- Stable internet connection with a working PC/Desktop is a must

+7. Agreement- Non-disclosure agreement to be signed with DoWell

-9. Team of 2-5 or an individual can participate
+8. Number of participants- Team of 2-5 or an Individual

-10. Applications will be screened as per the criteria
+9. Applications will be screened as per the criteria

-11. no payment required for registration and participation

-12. No employee , freelancer  or intern from Dowell can participate
+10. Registration and participation is totally free for participants.

-13. You have to refer task page for the details and steps of hackathon
+11. Participants have to refer task page for the details and steps of Hackathon

+12. The task to be performed in a public repositories under GNU/MIT license

-14. Refer the judgements criteria and the rewards in the assessment page
+13. Refer the Judging criteria and the rewards in the assessment page

+14. Law of Singapore shall be applicable to all the participants irrespective of their nationality.

-15. Copyrights/patents/licenses related to your contributions is our discretion
+15. Copyrights/patents/licenses related to your contributions is our Sole discretion

-16. The task will be done in a public repositories under GNU/MIT liscence
+16. Not eligible- Workers / employees / exclusive freelancers of any company

+17. Employees, freelancers or interns from DoWell are not eligible to participate.

 Click here for registration [Registration Link](https://forms.gle/h9ExJmvgXoL923k89).